Creating fire by hand drill in Namibia

 Type of wood for fire hand drills in the Lowveld area

 When Khoi-san still settled in moister areas, they had a variety of wood types available.
-Along drainage lines, Large-leaved Feverberry (Croton megalobytris), Forest Feverberry (Croton sylvaticus), and False Marula (Lannea schweinfurthii) were available plus a variety of fig tree- and corkwood species, which all gave long straight shoots for the spindle and thick enough hearths from one species of wood.
+Along drainage lines, Large-leaved Feverberry (Croton megalobytris), Forest Feverberry (Croton sylvaticus), and False Marula (Lannea schweinfurthii) were available, plus a variety of fig tree- and corkwood species, which all gave long straight shoots for the spindle and thick enough hearths from one species of wood.

 The wood used for fire hand drills in semi-desert areas

-Moving further on inland, also figs disappeared and there were only two types of suitable wood for friction fire hand drills available: Grewia sp. for the spindles and Commiphora sp. (mainly C. mollis, Velvet-leaved corkwood) for the hearth.
+Moving further on inland, figs also disappeared, and there were only two types of suitable wood for friction fire hand drills available: Grewia sp. for the spindles and Commiphora sp. (mainly C. mollis, Velvet-leaved corkwood) for the hearth.

 The shape of the spindle for the fire hand drill

-The shape of the spindle and hearth can be variable, but for the spindle, the best diameter is that of a human middle finger.
-The length of the spindle should be about four fist lengths and the wood should be debarked.
-The spindle should be straightened in such a way, that its tip- and top-center points do not move out of the centerline when turned vigorously all along its axis.
-Carving should only be done cautiously in order not to reduce the diameter at some places along the axis significantly.
-All other points, like the shape of the initial tip, fixation of the hearth, location of the spindle on the hearth, and cutting of V-notch align to the same principles as known from bow drills.
+The spindle length should be about four fists, and the wood should be debarked.
+The spindle should be straightened so that its tip- and top-center points do not move out of the centerline when turned vigorously all along its axis.
+Carving should only be done cautiously, not significantly, to reduce the diameter at some places along the axis.
+All other points, like the shape of the initial tip, fixation of the hearth, location of the spindle on the hearth, and cutting of V-notch, align to the same principles known from bow drills.

 Body position when lighting a fire with the hand drill